 Aside from appearances on the Food Network, Cooking Channel, and FOX, Sánchez won the James Beard award for Television Studio Program in 2014.
 He has since launched the Aarón Sánchez Scholarship Fund, which gives back to aspiring chefs within the Latino community (applicants are required to be residents of New Orleans).
 He has authored two books, and is a partner at Daredevil Tattoo in New York City – he’s a man of many talents.

 Sánchez opened Johnny Sánchez alongside John Besh in New Orleans’ Central Business District in 2014.
+(Besh left the restaurant partnership in 2019).
 One of many natives contributing to making New Orleans a great city, we are highlighting his work in honor of National Hispanic Heritage Month, and learning just why he loves New Orleans so much.

 20 Questions with Aarón Sánchez